 Your Antifreeze/Coolant Questions Answered

-It might seem like antifreeze should be used in cold weather and coolant in warm weather, but antifreeze is a type of coolant.
-No matter what coolant your car uses, figuring out the right one for your car and the right amount to keep in the tank in cold and warm weather are critical to your engine's cooling system.
+It might seem like antifreeze should be used in cold weather and coolant in warm weather, but antifreeze and coolant are two terms synonymous with each other.
+No matter what coolant your car uses, figuring out the right one for your car and the right amount to keep in the tank in cold and warm weather are critical to your engine’s cooling system.
 Before you add anything to your coolant tank, let’s take some time to answer common questions that people ask about the stuff that keeps your car’s engine running at just the right temperature.

 What Kind of Engine Coolant Should I Use?

 Antifreeze is really divided into 2 different types – IAT and OAT antifreeze.
 IAT (inorganic acid technology) antifreeze is the green antifreeze of old, and the universal standard for over 70 years.
 During the late 80’s, cars began using more and more aluminum parts in engines, and the need to come up with a better, longer lasting antifreeze led to OAT (organic acid technology) antifreeze.
 While any IAT green antifreeze can be mixed with other green, mixing OAT antifreeze with other types is not recommended.
 Many manufacturers developed their own blend of OAT antifreeze, with less of more silicates and phosphates, and in doing so, developed a specific color of antifreeze to identify it.
 You should check your owner’s manual, to check on what type or color of antifreeze your car takes.
 One of the most common, and longstanding coolants of this type is DEX COOL®, which was developed by GM in the late 1980’s and has been used ever since.
 You can find out more about the history and details of different types of antifreeze here!